Yum Woon Sen – Spicy Mun Bean Noodles Salad

 2) The Vegetables

-- chopped chili and garlic as much as you like (some people use pickled garlic so that you get some sour and sweet taste, I don’t like that taste and I rarely cook food that would use pickled garlic.
-Maybe, it is just once a year?, so I skip it.)
+- Chili and Garlic – chopped, and as much as you like.
+Some people use pickled garlic so that you get some sour and sweet taste, I don’t like that taste and I rarely cook food that would use pickled garlic.
+Maybe, it is just once a year?, so I skip it.

 3) Yum Woon Sen Dressing

-- Removed cooked minced pork to a mixing bowl.
+- Remove the cooked minced pork and add to a mixing bowl.
 Leave some of the soup in the cooking pot, we will need to use it to cook the vermicelli noodles.

 - Now, add 2 tbsp. fish sauce, 2 tbsp. lime juice, 1 tsp.
 Sugar.
 Mix until the sugar is dissolved.
 Usually, it will be quick since the soup from stock is still hot enough to melt the sugar.

 - Add chili and garlic as much as you like.